Menu

 2. Laugavallalaug hot spring & waterfall

-Access to this incredible spot is limited by the quality of the roads, so if you plan on driving yourself we highly recommend taking a 4x4 vehicle.
+The quality of the roads limits access to this incredible spot, so if you plan on driving yourself, we highly recommend taking a 4x4 vehicle.
 Alternatively, you can opt for a guided tour of the region and have an expert lead you to Laugavallalaug.

 As it’s a natural spot, there’s no entry fee for Laugavallalaug.